Kattis91/hangman/README.md

   - Thanks to the Tutor Support for helping me finding a solution for looping over the word and replacing index with the guessed letter (if the letter guessed is in the word).

+  - Instructions for replacing underscores with letters and revealing their correct positions in the word upon correct guesses come from [GeeksForGeeks](https://www.geeksforgeeks.org/python-program-for-word-guessing-game/).

 ## Deployment